10 Labour MPs offer support to proposed compensation scheme for Waspi women

 The vote was viewed as a symbolic show of support for the compensation proposal as private members’ bills (PMBs) introduced by MPs face a battle to become law if they do not receive Government support and fail to secure parliamentary time to clear the necessary stages.

-Mr Flynn told the Commons: “This Bill seeks to do the right thing by those people who we made a promise to.”
+Mr Trickett said there are more than 6,000 Waspi women in his constituency, writing on X: “I’ve always supported their campaign and so have voted in the House of Commons today for pension justice.”

-He added many of the women affected by the pension changes would also have been paid less than their male counterparts, struggled to progress up the career ladder and their decisions on having children could have had an impact on their career.
+Mr Witherden said supporting the Waspi campaign was a pledge he made when selected, adding on X: “I stated last month that I would be working with colleagues to push for a solution.
+As such, I voted this evening for a motion in favour of compensation.”

-Mr Flynn said: “That was an unforgivable injustice that they had to experience and we should not be compounding that injustice by not providing them with the compensation that they deserve for having their pension entitlement changed.”
+The SNP’s Mr Flynn had earlier told the Commons: “This Bill seeks to do the right thing by those people who we made a promise to.”

 He read out remarks previously made by Sir Keir and other ministers in support of the Waspi campaign before adding: “This is a defining issue.